astrojarred/davidedirienzo/_projects/repertoire.md

 ## Chamber repertoire

-- Schubert: Piano Trio in B Flat, D.898
+- Schubert: Piano Trio in B Flat, D. 898
 - Beethoven: Violin Sonata no.7, op.
 30 no. 2
-- Brahms: Piano Trio no.1 in B, op.8
+- Brahms: Piano Trio no.1 in B, op.
+8
 - Chaminade: Concertino for Flute and Piano
 - Poulenc: Sonata for Flute and Piano
 - Gaubert: Fantaisie for Flute and Piano